- Tony Houchin

-Tony Houchin, who has served as the cross country coach and assistant track & field coach at UNLV the past four seasons, has been hired as the head coach for UAB's cross country program and an assistant coach for track & field.
+Tony Houchin, who served as the cross country coach and assistant track & field coach at UNLV for four seasons, has completed his fourth season as UAB's head cross country coach and enters his fifth as an assistant coach for track and field.

-With his main concentration on the cross country team, Houchin will also work with the distance runners during the indoor and outdoor track seasons.
+With his main concentration on the cross country team, Houchin also works with the distance runners during the indoor and outdoor track seasons.

 In 2013 Houchin led the cross country team to one of the most successful and notable seasons in recent history.
 The Blazers recorded nine top-10 finishes during the year and were led by graduate student Elinor Kirk.
 Houchin led Kirk to being named the C-USA Cross Country Athlete of the Year, who was the third qualifier in history to run in the NCAA Finals.
 She won the conference individual title in early November and she was the only C-USA female participant in the NCAAs in Terre Haute, Ind.